General Terms and Conditions of Purchase

 (1) The Supplier shall be liable for any loss or damage to the items provided.
 Laempe must be notified without delay of any legal or actual deterioration of these items.

-(3) In the event that Laempe's title to the items provided is lost for any reason whatsoever as a result of mixing or commingling, Laempe shall be entitled to a corresponding monetary claim for compensation against the Supplier in place of the lost title.
+(3) If Laempe's title to the items provided is lost for any reason whatsoever because of mixing or commingling, Laempe shall be entitled to a corresponding monetary claim for compensation against the Supplier in place of the lost title.

 11. Notifications of defects

-(1) Laempe undertakes to subject the delivery item or, in the event that multiple items are delivered, a sample thereof to a visual inspection for identifiable defects within three working days following receipt of the delivery item.
+(1) Laempe undertakes to subject the delivery item or, if multiple items are delivered, a sample thereof to a visual inspection for identifiable defects within three working days following receipt of the delivery item.
+If acceptance has been agreed, there is no obligation to inspect.

 (2) Notifications of defects for the purposes of section 377 of the German Commercial Code (HGB) shall be considered to have been provided on time in the case of defects identifiable externally if they have been sent to the Supplier within three working days calculated from the date that the defect was discovered.
 Timely provision of the notification of defects shall not depend upon the point in time that the notification of defects is received by the Supplier.